Revv578/System-Test/README.md

 # System-Test
+Consist of System that was used for learning
-Machine Problems meant to mimic student systems
+MP14- Program meant to mimic a record system for students